- Duty

 Direct Causation

 In 2016, The BMJ published an analysis of medical death rates over the course of eight years.
 The published report reveals that medical error is, tragically, the third-leading cause of death in the United States.
 When a patient suffers an injury and proves it was the direct result of medical negligence, a medical malpractice claim will be considered.
+Following medical negligence, the injury sometimes manifests as:- The worsening of a medical condition

 - The need for new or further treatment